 All the objects on display – which include photographs, machinery, and tools of rural crafts and industries – were made and used by Cambridgeshire people.

 Not all of them are attractive – some are a bit rusty – but they are remarkable evidence of a way of life that has almost disappeared.
 Very few people can recall first-hand how the machines worked or how the tools were used.

 We have tried very hard not to give a romanticised view of what life was like in Cambridgeshire.
 To help us, the displays in the Pig Shed are complemented by oral history soundtracks letting local people tell their own stories in their own words.

-Agricultural experts and enthusiasts will enjoy all the equipment and machinery in its own right we have tried to make the displays accessible and interesting to visitors who are not familiar with farming.
-In the Stone Barn we show old films showing how some of the machines worked.
+Agricultural experts and enthusiasts will enjoy all the equipment and machinery in their own right, and we have tried to make the displays accessible and interesting to visitors who are not familiar with farming.
+In the Stone Barn, we play old films showing how some of the machines worked.

 Notable farming equipment on display includes an early sail reaper, sugar beet farming equipment, haymaking equipment, ploughs, and potato machinery.